Arondondon/lighthouse-test/filecoin.md

 We use [Lighthouse](https://www.lighthouse.storage/) which works on FileCoin.
 Lighthouse is a perpetual file storage protocol that allows you to pay once for your files and store them long-term.

-On the SingularityNET platform (currently only in the CLI), service providers can choose which storage to use for metadata and .proto files.
+On the SingularityNET platform service providers can choose which storage to use for metadata and service (like .proto, etc.) files.
+Invoking services via AI Marketplace and publishing organizations/services via Publisher Portal will be available in the next version of the FileCoin integration.

 ## Usage